Jefferson Wartime Silver Nickels: See How Much War Nickels (1942-1945) Are Worth Today

 • 1945, San Francisco (S)

-Naturally, you’re probably wondering how much your wartime Jefferson silver nickels are worth.
+Naturally, you’re probably wondering how much your wartime Jefferson silver nickels are worth today.

 While it’s important to keep in mind that most coins need to be physically examined and appraised by a professional coin dealer in order to determine their full value, most silver nickels in worn condition will be more or less worth their “spot” price.
 That is, the amount of money the metal inside the coin is worth.
 Since silver prices fluctuate hourly (yes, bullion can be and is a highly volatile market), it is wise to refer to a current silver price chart.

-If you have a Jefferson wartime nickel that is uncirculated or contains errors, your coin will be worth considerably more than the spot price.
+If you happen to have a silver Jefferson nickel that is uncirculated or contains errors, then your coin will be worth considerably more than the spot price.

-Here’s an example of how much Jefferson wartime silver nickels based on today’s silver prices:
+Here’s an example of how much Jefferson silver nickels are worth, based on today’s silver prices:

 • 1942-P nickel — $1.25 and up